Bill Baggs Cape Florida State Park

 Experience breathtaking views of the Atlantic Ocean and Biscayne Bay from atop the historic 1825 Cape Florida Lighthouse.

 Cape Florida, or “the Cape of Florida,” was named by explorer Ponce de Leon during the first Spanish expedition to Florida in 1513.
-Visitors can delve into history on guided tours through the lighthouse and keeper’s cottage or explore the park on foot, by bicycle or by boat or kayak.
+Visitors can delve into history on guided tours through the lighthouse and keeper’s cottage or explore the park on foot, on a bicycle or by boat or kayak.

 Plan Your Visit